-Representation in South Carolina bicycle injury cases
+Representation in South Carolina Bicycle Crashes

-South Carolina bicycle accident lawyer and Bike Law founder Peter Wilborn has raced, toured, commuted, and ridden his bike daily for fun.
+South Carolina bicycle crash lawyer and Bike Law founder Peter Wilborn has raced, toured, commuted, and ridden his bike daily for fun.
 In 1998, Peter had a bike tragedy in his own family, realized first hand the need for lawyers who understand cycling, and devoted his law practice to Bike Law.
 From the start, calls and referrals have come from friends in cycling clubs and bike shops and from advocates for better bicycling.

 Since then, Peter has represented hundreds of South Carolinians who have been injured by motorists, unsafe road conditions, or defective cycling products.
-He has personally trained police officers throughout the State to better investigate bicycle accidents.
+He has personally trained police officers throughout the State to better investigate bicycle crashes.
 Working closely with the Palmetto Cycling Coalition, he has promoted better laws and supported public service campaigns.
-Peter has represented injured cyclists in bicycle accidents in Charleston, Mt.
+Peter has represented injured cyclists in bicycle crashes in Charleston, Mt.
 Pleasant, Myrtle Beach, Columbia, Rock Hill, Aiken, Spartanburg, Greenville, and most places in between.

 Peter regularly speaks across South Carolina (and the country) to bicycle clubs, advocacy groups, and law enforcement personnel on bicycle safety and bicycle laws.
 He is especially interested in the etiquette and culture of cycling, and his article “The Lost Art of the Group Ride” has been downloaded over 75,000 times.